-F-1.
+F- 3.
 Limitation on Extensions

-In the absence of extraordinary circumstances, the AAA or the arbitrator may grant a party no more than one seven-day extension of the time in which to respond to the demand for arbitration or counterclaim as provided in Section R-4.
+- (a) In the absence of extraordinary circumstances, the AAA may grant no more than one 7 calendar day extension of the time in which to respond to a demand for arbitration or a counterclaim as provided in F-2. - (b) All other requests for extensions of time are subject to Sections F-12 and R-40 of these Rules, as applicable.

-F-2.
+F-4.
 Changes of Claim or Counterclaim

-A party may at any time prior to the close of the hearing increase or decrease the amount of its claim or counterclaim.
-Any new or different claim or counterclaim, as opposed to an increase or decrease in the amount of a pending claim or counterclaim, shall be made in writing and filed with the AAA, and a copy shall be mailed to the other party, who shall have a period of five calendar days from the date of such mailing within which to file an answer with the AAA.
-After the arbitrator is appointed no new or different claim or counterclaim may be submitted to that arbitrator except with the arbitrator's consent.
+- (a) A party may increase or decrease the amount of its claim or counterclaim up to 7 calendar days prior to the first scheduled hearing, subject to the provisions of F-1.
+Such changes must be made in writing and provided to the AAA and the opposing party. - (b) Any new or different claim or counterclaim, as opposed to an increase or decrease in the amount of a pending claim or counterclaim, shall be made in writing and filed with the AAA, and a copy shall be provided to the other party, who shall have a period of 7 calendar days from the date of such transmittal within which to file an answer to the proposed change of claim or counterclaim with the AAA.
+After the arbitrator is appointed no new or different claim or counterclaim may be submitted without with the arbitrator's consent.